Representations of noncommutative cubes and prisms: Quotients, Duality, and Automatic Complete Positivity

-The noncommutative cubes $\mbox{\rm NC}(d)$ were shown, for all $d\geq2$, to be operator system quotients of finite-dimensional operator systems of diagonal matrices in \cite[\S5]{farenick--kavruk--paulsen--todorov2018}.
+The noncommutative cubes $\mbox{\textrm{NC}}(d)$ were shown, for all $d\geq2$, to be operator system quotients of finite-dimensional commutative C$^*$-algebras in \cite[\S5]{farenick--kavruk--paulsen--todorov2018}.
 The methods used in that paper apply directly to the case of noncommutative prisms.